Mortgages in Canada.

 You will also need a cash deposit for the home you wish to buy and a job or some source of income.

 If you are a newcomer to Canada it is possible you can get a mortgage based on your overseas history.
-This can be done, for example, through the Canadian Imperial Bank of Commerce (CIBC) or TD Canada Trust.
+This can be done, for example, through the Canadian Imperial Bank of Commerce (CIBC) or RBC Royal Bank.
 In this case, you will need enough money to fund at least 25 to 35 percent of the house purchase yourself.
 If you already have a job offer in Canada, you will be able to proceed with less deposit.

 If you don’t have a job arranged in Canada, some lenders may require you to lodge enough money to fund one year’s worth of mortgage payments in a bank account.